laura-is-here/tiffany-hooton-therapy-hugo/content/_index.md

 ### Transgender and Gender-affirming Therapy

 ## What To Expect from Therapy

-My approach to therapy is humanistic, gender-affirming, and incorporates elements of cognitive therapy to challenge unhelpful or self-defeating thought patterns.
+My approach to therapy is _humanistic, gender-affirming_, and incorporates elements of _cognitive_ and _narrative therapy_ to challenge ways of thinking and internalized messages which negatively affect our views of ourselves, others, and our world.

+In the therapy office, I typically take on a role that is collaborative, active, and engaged, although I tend to avoid leading the session.
+This is because I believe that therapy centers on _you._ In our hour together, you get the power to decide where the session goes.

-My specialty areas include working with queer, trans, and nonbinary individuals and their partners as they navigate identity, transition, and relationship issues.
+My specialty areas include working with queer, trans, and nonbinary individuals and their partners as they navigate identity, transition, relationship issues, and beyond.

 ### Fees

-My full fee is $100 per 50-minute session - However, in order to help make therapy more accessible, I do offer a sliding scale starting at $65 for those with limited resources.
+My full fee is $100 per 50-minute session - HOWEVER in order to help make therapy more accessible, I do offer a sliding scale starting at $60 for those with limited resources.

-As an Associate, I am unable to accept insurance at this time.
+_While I wish to make my services as accessible as possible, as an Associate therapist I am unable to accept insurance at this time._